sybip/gtm-lab/README.md

 ### TX capability:
 - assemble radio packets with header and error correction codes
-- generate ACK, SYNC, DATA, TIME payloads with correct formats
+- generate ACK, SYNC, DATA, TIME packets with correct formats
-- packetize and send large messages up to 255 bytes
+- packetize and send large payloads - up to 255 bytes
 - control channel listen-before-talk

 ### Relay/mesh capability:
-- tentative implementation, more testing required
+- tentative implementation, more work required

 ## Interop testing
 The software is tested for interoperation with: